How To Deploy an Indra Node¶

 scp .env new-indra:~/indra/ scp address-book.json new-indra:~/indra/

-Login to your prod server then run the following to launch your Indra node:
+Once you’ve ssh’d into your new server, run the following to launch your Indra node:

 cd indra git checkout master # staging is the default branch.
 It's cutting edge but maybe buggy. make restart-prod

-The above will download & run docker images associated with the commit/release you have checked out.
+The above will download & run docker images associated with the commit/tag you have checked out.
 If you want to launch a specific version of indra, checkout that version’s tag & restart: